isomerpages/moe-yuanchingsec/pages/Financial Assistance Scheme (FAS).md

 </li>
 <li>
 <p>Free school attire, on a need basis - 2 sets of uniforms, 2 sets of PE
-attire, 1 set of School Polo T-shirt (For Secondary 1 students only), 2 pairs of socks and 1 pair of shoes</p>
+attire, 1 piece of School Polo T-shirt (For Secondary 1 students only), 2 pairs of socks and 1 pair of shoes</p>
 </li>
 <li>
 <p>Transport Subsidy of $10 per month for students taking public transport</p>